 Take a Time Out with Tanya, art director & graphic designer turned commercial photographer who really just wants a break from her three kids.
-Sign up for her weekly email here so you’ll never miss a Time Out.

 You know I’m a huge proponent of choosing a photography niche and sticking to it.
 Specializing will help establish yourself as an expert in your chosen genre, ensuring you’re the one your target market thinks of and will pay a premium for.
 It can also boost your SEO, credibility and marketability.
 However, stepping outside your niche to a related genre or skill can boost your income and essentially become your “bread and butter” when bookings are slow.
 Here are 10 creative ways to supplement your photography income.

 When I started developing the business and marketing plan for WorkStory Photography, I originally decided not to offer formal headshots.
 We specialize in candid, behind-the-scenes imagery for businesses so head shots just seemed too formal and posed to fit within our niche.
 However, I have since changed my mind, because many of our inquiries have been for headshots and executive portraits.
 Headshots are quickly becoming our “foot in the door” source of referrals to many Spokane area businesses, and are leading to the more candid type of work we want to do.
 They are easy to do, and supplement our income when other bookings are slow.

 If you specialize in summer weddings but winters are cold, dark and slow, what could you add to your list of services on the side?
 Marriage naturally leads to pregnancy, newborns and ultimately families, so why not run a special throughout your slow period for these types of shoots?
 Or hire an associate or two to work under your brand doing family and baby/kid portraits?